End Animal Torture Worldwide

 Report abuse content on Telegram, YouTube, and social media; mass coordinated reports are far more effective than individual ones.
 For websites hosting torture content, contact [email protected] directly.

-Email your local representatives about the absence of animal cruelty laws in China, and support legislative campaigns pushing for meaningful anti-animal cruelty legislation.
-Every letter counts, and every voice adds pressure.
+Email your local representatives about the absence of animal cruelty laws in China, and support legislative campaigns pushing for real anti-cruelty legislation.
+Politicians respond to volume; give them volume.

 Follow the Global Abuser Database on social media, share our content, and talk about this issue openly.
 Most people have no idea that organized animal torture operates at this scale; changing that is the first step.